Mercer Advisors Logo

 Since an ILIT requires a life insurance policy, you should consider whether you qualify and are eligible, given your age and current medical conditions.
 If you can purchase a life insurance policy, here are some other considerations:

-If you have further questions or are ready to set up an ILIT as part of your comprehensive estate plan, please contact your Advisor, and our Family Wealth Services group will be happy to facilitate this process for you.
+If you have further questions or are ready to set up an ILIT as part of your comprehensive estate plan, please contact your advisor.
+If you are not currently a client and have questions, let’s talk.